Monday

 November 1966 – In the morning, Thor and Captain America fly Loki up to Rutland, Vermont, and meet Tom Fagan at his new house.
 As Loki wanders around enjoying the scenic vistas, Fagan assures Thor that his brother will be well looked after, as he’s enlisted the help of numerous townspeople.
 Satisfied that they’ve found the ideal solution, Thor and Cap depart.

 When Jarvis informs Thor that Iron Man has requested assistance battling Doctor Spectrum in Detroit, Michigan, the thunder god flies to the scene at once.
 When he arrives, though, Thor finds Iron Man, with the villain’s power prism lodged in his chestplate, on a rampage.
 As soon as Iron Man speaks, Thor can tell by his voice that he’s an impostor and quickly defeats him.
 Removing his unconscious opponent’s helmet, Thor is surprised to see a black man in the armor.
 A distraught white woman rushes up and kneels beside them, but Thor is distracted when two police officers bring Doctor Spectrum over.
 Once the villain is close enough to his power prism, it flies to his hand, enabling him to escape.
 Thor pursues Doctor Spectrum into the sky and they fight high above Detroit until the real Iron Man arrives on the scene.
 Iron Man tells Thor that the impostor is a friend of his and is in need of medical attention, so the thunder god drops into a nearby alley and changes into Donald Blake.
-As he examines the unconscious man, Blake learns that the distraught woman is a friend of Tony Stark’s named Roxanne Gilbert.
+As he examines the unconscious man, Don learns that the distraught woman is a friend of Tony Stark’s named Roxanne Gilbert.
 Two more of Stark’s friends arrive in a taxi, Happy and Pepper Hogan, and identify the patient as former boxer Eddie March.
-Learning that March has a dangerous blood clot in his brain, Blake decides that he needs immediate surgery to save his life.
+Learning that March has a dangerous blood clot in his brain, Don decides that he needs immediate surgery to save his life.
 Fortunately, Iron Man has defeated Doctor Spectrum and turned him over to the police, so there is no further trouble as an ambulance arrives to transport March to the nearest hospital.
-Blake accompanies him and volunteers to assist the emergency room doctors there.
-Knowing of Blake’s reputation, the hospital personnel immediately agree.
+Don accompanies him and volunteers to assist the emergency room doctors there.
+Knowing of Don’s reputation, the hospital personnel immediately agree.

-A little while later, Tony Stark enters the gallery above the operating theater, and Blake gives him some grim news—March appears to be too weak to survive the surgery.
+A little while later, Tony Stark enters the gallery above the operating theater, and Don gives him some grim news—March appears to be too weak to survive the surgery.
 Desperate to save his friend, Stark suggests they use an experimental device called an “enervation intensifier” that brought Happy Hogan back from the brink of death three years ago.
-Blake is willing to give it a try, so Thor and Iron Man soon fly to Stark Industries’ Long Island facility to fetch the device from a warehouse.
+Don is willing to give it a try, so Thor and Iron Man soon fly to Stark Industries’ Long Island facility to fetch the device from a warehouse.
 Once back in Detroit, Thor resumes his mortal identity while Stark sets up the device in the operating room.
 Unfortunately, Stark’s worst fears are realized as the enervation intensifier mutates March into a mindless, rampaging freak.
-In a frenzy, March topples some heavy equipment onto Blake’s walking stick, preventing him from changing back into Thor.
-Thus, while Iron Man goes after March, Blake directs the hospital staff to prep another operating room.
-Iron Man soon carries March back in, and Blake is relieved to see that his transformation has worn off.
+In a frenzy, March topples some heavy equipment onto Don’s walking stick, preventing him from changing back into Thor.
+Thus, while Iron Man goes after March, Don directs the hospital staff to prep another operating room.
+Iron Man soon carries March back in, and Don is relieved to see that his transformation has worn off.
 He determines that March has enough residual strength left to undergo surgery.
 While the delicate procedure is being carried out, Iron Man retrieves the walking stick, knowing it is Mjolnir in disguise.
-Later, Blake finds Stark in the waiting room and reports that March should recover, though he will likely be confined to a wheelchair for the rest of his life.
-After conferring with the hospital staff about March’s course of treatment, Blake changes back into Thor and flies home to New York City.
+Later, Don finds Stark in the waiting room and reports that March should recover, though he will likely be confined to a wheelchair for the rest of his life.
+After conferring with the hospital staff about March’s course of treatment, Don changes back into Thor and flies home to New York City.

 At Avengers Mansion, Thor is shocked to learn that Captain America has been arrested for murder.
 Sgt.
 Damian Link, the team’s new liaison officer with the NYPD, comes to meet with them.
 However, the Swordsman soon exposes Link as Gemini, one of the twelve leaders of the international crime cartel Zodiac.
 He manages to evade the Avengers’ attempts to apprehend him until Thor punches him into a wall, leaving the villain extremely disoriented.
 Unfortunately, Gemini is rescued by the rest of Zodiac—Aquarius, Cancer, Capricorn, Libra, Leo, Pisces, Sagittarius, Taurus, Virgo, and replacements for Aries and Scorpio—using their powerful “Star-Blazer” energy weapon.
 The criminals escape, but Taurus leaves behind a tape recording that reveals that they plan to use a giant version of the Star-Blazer weapon, the “Star-Blaster,” to kill everyone in Manhattan born under the sign of Gemini, after which they will announce their demands.
 Thor, Iron Man, Scarlet Witch, Vision, and Mantis head out to track their foes down, but the Swordsman is too ill to join them.
 Just before midnight, the Avengers find the Zodiac gang setting up their Star-Blaster cannon on top of the Empire State Building and immediately disable the weapon.
 Even so, Taurus manages to fire its deadly rays at Mantis, knocking her out.
 Though Captain America turns up and joins the fray, Aries throws Mantis off the roof.
 While the Avengers are busy saving her, Zodiac escapes.
 Captain America assures his teammates he’s been framed but does not accompany them back to the mansion.
 There, Thor changes into Don Blake and checks Mantis over.
 He is shocked to discover she seems to be literally healing herself while in a trance.
 Iron Man asks the Swordsman to tell them more about Mantis, but he knows little about her past before he met her in a bar in Saigon while he was working for a local crime lord called Monsieur Khruul.

 After the Black Panther has joined them, the Avengers spread out over the city to search for Zodiac’s hidden lair.
 Just before dawn, Thor finds seven members of the cartel meeting with the crooked financier Cornelius Van Lunt in a warehouse in New Jersey and summons the rest of the team to meet him there.
 The Avengers crash through the window to take their foes by surprise, but Van Lunt slips out during the fight and seals off the warehouse, revealing it to be a deathtrap.
 Before the Avengers or the seven members of Zodiac can react, Van Lunt launches the building into orbit.
 Thor tries to smash through the side of the warehouse, only to discover the building is surrounded by the same kind of force field that Zodiac used when they held Manhattan hostage two years ago.
 Mjolnir passes through the field but then is unable to return to him.
 Realizing he will change back into Don Blake after sixty seconds, Thor dives behind some crates and hides under a tarp.
 The other Avengers and Zodiac are confused by the thunder god’s behavior, but Iron Man keeps them away from his hiding place.
 Scarlet Witch is able to create a momentary weak spot in the field with her mutant hex power, which allows Iron Man to fly out and retrieve the hammer.
 Before Iron Man can get back inside, though, Libra arrives in Zodiac’s spaceplane, the Star-Cruiser, and rescues them.
-As soon as the force field is deactivated, Mjolnir returns to Blake’s hand, transforming him into Thor once again.
+As soon as the force field is deactivated, Mjolnir returns to Don’s hand, transforming him into Thor once again.
 The humiliated thunder god emerges from his hiding place, knowing that friend and foe alike must think he panicked and cowered in fear while bereft of his hammer.
 Everyone then joins Libra aboard the Star-Cruiser, and he flies them to Van Lunt’s penthouse.
 There, Van Lunt is revealed to be Taurus, and though he conspired with Capricorn, Gemini, and Virgo to kill off the other members of the cartel, he convinces his erstwhile partners-in-crime to put aside their differences long enough to destroy the Avengers.
 However, the Avengers win the fight, which ends when the Vision knocks Taurus into his swimming pool.
 Taurus panics, though, because he can’t swim, but the Vision makes no move to rescue him.
 Luckily, Mantis charges in at that moment, dives into the water, and hauls Taurus to the surface.
 Thor is angry with the Vision, but the synthezoid offers no defense, even when the Scarlet Witch presses him on it.
 Disgusted, Thor demands that Libra explain why he betrayed Taurus and saved them all.
 Libra admits that it was something of a mistake; he really just wanted to rescue Mantis, having assumed she was with the Avengers—because she is his daughter.

 The Avengers turn the rest of Zodiac over to the police and free Sgt.
 Damian Link, who had been mind-controlled by the real Gemini, but take Libra back to Avengers Mansion for questioning.
 There, he explains how he met Mantis’s mother when he was fighting in the First Indochina War as a member of the French Foreign Legion.
 After a whirlwind romance, they were married, but her brother, the crime lord known as Monsieur Khruul objected to the match and tried to have them killed.
 Mantis was born while they were on the run.
 Eventually, Khruul’s assassins caught up to them and killed Libra’s wife, but he and his daughter found refuge in a remote monastery.
 The monks, who called themselves the Priests of Pama, raised Mantis, teaching her their unique form of martial arts.
 Finally, Libra admits, he left her there and returned to Europe.
 Consumed with rage, Mantis attacks Libra, but he subdues her, having learned the same fighting techniques that she did.
 Suddenly, the Avengers realize that the Swordsman has taken a Quinjet and is heading to Vietnam to take vengeance on Monsieur Khruul.
 Before they can follow, Iron Man must fly to Van Lunt’s property in New Jersey to retrieve their other Quinjet.
 When he returns, the Avengers set off, accompanied by Libra.

 When the Avengers arrive at Monsieur Khruul’s villa on the outskirts of Saigon, they find the Swordsman tied to a chair.
 He admits he broke under torture and told the crime lord about the Priests of Pama and how to find them.
 Libra then leads the team to the remote monastery, but they arrive too late—all the monks have been slaughtered by Khruul’s assassins.
 The Avengers defeat the assassins, but Khruul flees deeper into the temple, only to be killed by the Star-Stalker, a dragon-like alien who has come to feed on the planet’s life-energies now that the Priests of Pama can no longer prevent him from doing so.
 The Star-Stalker shrugs off the Avengers’ initial attack, then spins a cocoon around itself in order to transform into its energy-absorbing form.
 Black Panther contacts S.H.I.E.L.D. and arranges for them to deliver Zodiac’s Star-Blaster cannon, which the agency has impounded.
 Unfortunately, when it emerges from its cocoon, the Star-Stalker proves to be impervious to the weapon’s rays.
 The creature slams Thor and Iron Man into each other, knocking them both out.
 When he comes to, Thor finds that Mantis and the Vision figured out how to defeat the Star-Stalker and were able to kill it.
 Leaving the Swordsman to recover in a Saigon hospital, the other Avengers return to New York City, where Libra is turned over to the police.
 Unwilling to explain what happened to him aboard Zodiac’s warehouse-rocket, Thor decides to move out of Avengers Mansion.
 As Don Blake, he rents a new apartment elsewhere in the city.
-Blake realizes that the tension between his two identities has only grown over time and wonders what, if anything, he can do about it.
+Don realizes that the tension between his two identities has only grown over time and wonders what, if anything, he can do about it.

 December 1966 – Thor goes to Rutland, Vermont, to visit with Loki at Tom Fagan’s house.
 The god of mischief’s condition appears unchanged.
 Fagan mentions that the small town is abuzz with the disappearance of a teen-aged boy who was last seen on Halloween, but Thor is convinced that Loki couldn’t have had any involvement.
 Upon his return to New York, Thor is summoned to Avengers Mansion for a meeting with Captain Marvel and two of his friends, Drax the Destroyer and Moondragon.
 They are joined by Iron Man, Captain America, the Scarlet Witch, the Black Panther, the Vision, Mantis, and the Swordsman, who is just back from Vietnam.
 Captain Marvel reports that a hidden colony on Saturn’s moon Titan has been conquered by Thanos, who has now come into possession of the Cosmic Cube and is thus a threat to the entire universe.
 However, the strategy session is cut short when Iron Man, Captain Marvel, Drax, and Moondragon suddenly vanish into thin air.
 The Avengers realize they must have been kidnapped by Thanos.
 Though unable to find any trace of their missing friends, the Avengers learn from the space station Starcore One that an armada of starships is heading toward Earth from the vicinity of Mars—presumably Thanos’s fleet of space pirates that Captain Marvel warned them of.
 Deciding to intercept the armada before it reaches Earth, the Avengers take their spaceworthy Quinjet and Zodiac’s Star-Cruiser out to meet the threat.
 As the battle is joined, Thor leaves the Quinjet and smashes into the command deck of the fleet’s flagship, where he takes on an army of armored aliens singlehandedly.
 The armada still manages to reach Earth, but the aliens suddenly lose their ability to communicate with each other when the Avengers find and destroy their central universal translator.
 Gaining the upper hand, the Avengers press their attack, and within the hour, the fleet of invading ships has been destroyed, with a handful of survivors in full retreat.
 Thor returns to the Quinjet, flush with the thrill of victory, and they soon land on the roof of Avengers Mansion.